tswymer/scicm/README.md

 Manage SAP Cloud Integration artifact configuration values with Git.
 Verify artifact configuration changes within SAP Cloud Integration to confidently deploy.

+**Disclaimer: This project is not affiliated with SAP in any way.
+No offical support will be provided.**

 ## Prerequisites & Installation

 scicm requires the following prerequisites to be installed: